 Tree Map reveals the Impact of the Top 10 Food Technology Trends

-The Tree Map below illustrates the top 10 Food Technology trends that will impact companies in 2021.
-Consumers shifting to alternative protein sources is the most significant trend in the food industry.
+The Tree Map below illustrates the top 10 Food Technology trends that will impact companies in 2022.
+Consumers shifting to alternative protein sources, including lab-grown food, is the most significant trend in the food industry.
 Further, the increased awareness of nutrition and health concerns during the pandemic drives the demand for nutraceuticals and personalized nutrition.
 Food eCommerce is another big trend that is fueled by the COVID-19 situation.
 Also, there is a substantial rise in food safety concerns directly impacting food transparency across the food value chain.
-With digitization being an integral part of the food & beverage industry, companies are adopting restaurant digitization, digital food management, and food robotics to improve operations.
-Plus, food brands are focussing on food waste reduction and are adopting zero-waste practices.
+With digitization being an integral part of the food and beverage industry, companies are adopting restaurant digitization, digital food management, and food robotics to improve operations.
+Food brands are also focussing on food waste reduction and are adopting zero-waste practices.
 3D food printers are also a part of the food technology trends, enabling many other major trends such as meat alternatives and personalized nutrition.

-Consumers are shifting towards alternative protein sources due to both health and environmental concerns, making it one of the most relevant food technology trends.
-Cultured meat, plant, edible insects, and mycoprotein-based foods are the primary alternative protein sources at present.
+Consumers are shifting towards alternative protein sources due to both health and environmental concerns, making it one of the most prominent food technology trends.
+Cultured meat, lab-grown food, plant-based nutrition, edible insects, and mycoprotein are the primary alternative protein sources.
 Not only are they nutrient-rich, but they also minimize resource use from farm to fork, unlike protein from livestock.
 They reduce the overall costs as alternative protein sources demand only marginal dietary requirements and health monitoring.
 Advancements in 3D printing, fermentation, and molecular biology enable startups to develop sustainable alternative protein production solutions.
-This helps food companies offset the ethical concerns and footprint of industrial meat production.
+This aids food companies to offset the ethical concerns and carbon footprint of industrial meat production.

 The Protein Brewery offers Animal-Free Protein

-Dutch startup The Protein Brewery develops FERMOTEIN, a proprietary animal-free alternative protein source.
+Dutch startup The Protein Brewery develops FERMOTEIN, a proprietary animal-free lab-grown food.
 FERMOTEIN production involves brewing non-allergenic crops and fungi with essential amino acids and fiber.
 The startup’s alternative protein has 10% fat and water binding properties, contributing to a meat-like taste.
 FERMOTEIN is a pure ingredient with only brewed fibrous protein.
-The startup’s solution helps sustainable food developers save time in food as it does not need additional processing to adapt the taste for end products.
+The startup’s solution enables sustainable food developers to mitigate additional protein processing and make food products faster.

 ento manufactures Insect-based Protein